conan-io/tribe/design/###-tools-cmake.md

 ## Motivation
-CMake is one of the main external tool we call from Conan, trasnparent integration and reliability should be a priority.
+CMake is one of the main external tool we call from Conan, transparent integration and reliability should be a priority.
 It is important to declare a minimum supported version so we can run all the tests and be confident that the user will get the expected results and no regressions will be introduced.